 This medicine works best when there is a constant amount in the blood.
 To help keep the amount constant, do not miss any doses.
 Also, it is best to take the doses at evenly spaced times during the day.
 If you need help planning the best times to take your medicine, check with your doctor.

 If you have a prescription and would like to buy online, we can send the medicine to you -- usually with next day shipping.
-You can buy metronidazole 400mg on this page from UK Meds.
+You can buy metronidazole (200mg or 400mg) on this page from UK Meds.
 If you do not have a prescription, our online doctor service can assist you in receiving one.
-The most typical dose is 400mg and is a commonly prescribed dose that you can buy online from UK Meds.
+The most typical dose is 400mg and is a commonly prescribed dose that you can buy online from our online pharmacist at UK Meds.